Stewmath/oracles-randomizer-ng/doc/seasons_hard_guide.md

   Specific multi-directional bomb jumps are detailed later in this document, with video examples.

+## Cross-game items

+- Cane of Somaria can be used to push hardhat beetles into holes (ie. map chest room in D2)
+- Cane of Somaria can be used to kill water tektites by creating the block by the edge of the water, then pushing it into the water

 ## Overworld

 - RNG manip 100-rupee drops using the shovel, for infinite rupees in logic.